 Fig. 1.
-Generation of grid voltage sags in the experimental setup. (a) Generation of a Type "A" voltage sag. (b) Generation of a Type "B" voltage sag. (c) Generation of a Type "C" voltage sag. (d) Generation of a Type "D" voltage sag IV.SOLTION TO THE PROBLEM Facts controllers are the best of solution to that problems.
+Generation of grid voltage sags in the experimental setup. (a) Generation of a Type "A" voltage sag. (b) Generation of a Type "B" voltage sag. (c) Generation of a Type "C" voltage sag. (d) Generation of a Type "D" voltage sag SOLTION TO THE PROBLEM Facts controllers are the best of solution to that problems.
 Here we have to control the facts devices by considering different types of PLLS.
-In this project we develop following EPLL Structure 3phEPLL Discretization The block diagram of the EPLL implemented in this paper is presented in Fig
+In this project we develop following EPLL Structure 3phEPLL Discretization block diagram the EPLL implemented in this paper is presented in Fig